hci-lab-um/heuristics-for-test-tool-design/Heuristics/H07-Where.md

 - Quality in Use Attributes: Context coverage
 - Product Quality Attributes: Operability

+Mapping Heuristics to Quality Attributes is explained in the [Quality Attributes Folder](../How-To/QualityAttributes/About-Quality-Attributes-Folder.md)

 We have tabulated the [Quality in Use and Product Quality Attributes](Qualityattributesv2.md) in a priority order based on the input from industry practitioners during our research.
 Use that data to help you focus on the optimal product attributes to meet the QiU/UX goals for your tool.
 We've included quotes from practitioners that you can use to help you understand your own goals, stakeholders, and contexts, plus a cross reference between the heuristics and the quality attributes. **These may help with context development.
 You may need to revisit your personas to strengthen them with localization points.
 Design a way for people to find the tool and its supporting training materials.**